brgr/books-app/inspiration.md

   fully on donations.
 [Here][3] is a nice list of how many donations the author gets and how it is spent.
 [Here][4] is a blog article by the author of the software, on why Lichess will always be free and [here][5] is the HN discussion on that.

+## Projects Where People Work Mostly Alone on Them

+And make money.

+- Lichess (see above)
+- pinboard.in
+- Cursive IDE

 ## UI